jchelly/gadgetviewer/README.md

     -DPLD_lj_hpgl=OFF
 ```

-The gadget file viewer just needs the Fortran interface and the 'mem'
+Gadgetviewer just needs the Fortran interface and the 'mem' output driver,
-output driver, which is built in and can't be disabled.
+which is built in and can't be disabled.

 ### HDF5 configuration